The Veils: Time Stays, We Go (2013)

 The Veils' fourth album was recorded in Laurel Canyon, Los Angeles and was released in April 2013.
 In January the band recorded a 5-song live session at Abbey Road Studios which was also turned into a short film and released as exclusive content with the new record.

 Following their album's release The Veils embarked on a 150-date world tour with shows selling out all across North America, Europe and New Zealand.

 Once the tour finished Finn Andrews revealed in an interview for NME that the band had moved into their own studio in east London and had already begun work on a new record due for release in 2016.
 Finn also revealed he had been commissioned to write an orchestral piece to commemorate the antipodean dead of World War I to be performed in Belgium in spring 2016.

 Total Depravity (2016)

-In June The Veils announced their fifth album 'Total Depravity' was to be released on 26 August 2016.
+In June The Veils announced their fifth album Total Depravity was to be released on 26 August 2016.
 The album was recorded in Los Angeles, London, New York and Porto and features production by El-P, Adam Greenspan and Dean Hurley.
-During the same month David Lynch also announced Finn Andrews would appear in the new series of Twin Peaks.
 The album cover features artwork by Italian artist Nicola Samori.
-The video for Axolotl was filmed on Bethells Beach in Auckland, New Zealand and features a Charles Darwin-like figure in the midst of a surreal exorcism in the Desert, eventually transforming into a large tentacled figure in a hat.
-The Veils then announced a world tour in support of the record will begin in Europe in October.
+The video for "Axolotl" was filmed on Bethells Beach in Auckland, New Zealand and features a Charles Darwin-like figure in the midst of a surreal exorcism in the desert, eventually transforming into a large tentacled figure in a hat.
+The Veils then announced a world tour in support of the record would begin in Europe in October.

 Twin Peaks

-In 2016, David Lynch announced that Finn Andrews would appear in the revival of Twin Peaks.
-The band appeared performing the song "AXOLOTL" in the 15th part, aired on 21 August 2017.
+In 2016, David Lynch announced that Finn Andrews would appear in the 3rd season of Twin Peaks.
+The band appeared performing the song "Axolotl" in the 15th part, aired on 21 August 2017.